 Grace Hoag graduated from Eaglecrest High School and will be a Junior at the University of Northern Colorado with a major in Art and Design, a minor in Business Administration and a Certificate in Arts Entrepreneurship.
-She has a 4.0 GPA.
-She has built he own website and organized hr own solo art show at a local brewery.
-She was chosen from a very competitive field to be the assistant to the College Director of Galleries.
+She has a 4.0 GPA and has built her own website.
+She has also organized her own solo art show at a local brewery.
+She was chosen from a very competitive field to be the Assistant to the College Director of Galleries.

 Christina Harrod is a Junior at the University of Northern Colorado for Urban Education at the Lowry Campus.
 She is a graduate of the Community College of Aurora and has a 3.68 GPA at UNC.
 She is pursuing a degree in Special Education.
 Christina says that she knew in 2nd Grade that she wanted to be a teacher Her passion is to advocate for children with invisible disabilities, like attention deficit disorder.
 She was the President of Alpha Pi Pi Chapter of the Phi Theta Kappa National Honor Society and is a valued, part-time member in the Student Success Center.